 Yellow dock (Rumex crispus) is a prolific wild edible plant, like dandelion, that grows in many parts of the world.
 It comes from the family of "docks" but is specifically characterized by its very yellow-golden root. (*) It is another building yet cleansing herb for the liver that is enriching to the blood.
 It is likewise an excellent detoxifying herb that helps with the digestion of fats and sluggish elimination.
 Containing a compound known as "nepodin", yellow dock has been researched for its inhibitory actions against the blood parasite that causes malaria. (*) The root of the yellow dock plant is rich in various minerals, especially iron which helps to enrich the blood and prevents anemia.

-Milk thistle seed (Silybum marianum) is one of the most well-studied herbs in the treatment of numerous liver diseases for its protective actions and capacity to regenerate damaged liver tissue.
+Milk thistle seed (Silybum marianum) is one of the most well-studied herbs for its hepatoprotective influence on the liver organ.
 The main active compound, known as silymarin, is collectively comprised of the three main constituents silybin, silydianin and silychristin, with silybin making up between 50-70 percent of silymarin compound.
-Milk thistle seeds are known for their antioxidative effects and properties that inhibit the binding of toxins to liver cell receptors.
+Milk thistle seeds are known for their antioxidative properties that can potential inhibit the binding of toxins to liver cell receptors.
 This characteristic has been used to reduce liver damage caused by toxic exposure to poisonous mushrooms, in addition to other harmful chemicals and ingested pollutants.
-Silymarin extracts have been utilized to "treat alcoholic liver disease, acute and chronic viral hepatitis and toxin-induced liver diseases." (*) Ground milk thistle powder additionally acts as a digestive aid and helps in the breakdown of dietary fats.
+According to some research, silymarin extracts have been utilized for "liver disease, acute and chronic viral hepatitis and toxin-induced liver diseases."
+Ground milk thistle powder additionally acts as a digestive aid and helps in the break down of dietary fats.

 Burdock root (Arctium lappa) is a nourishing cleansing herb that works with the liver and lymph to purify the bloodstream of metabolic wastes and toxins.
 Its high vitamin and mineral content is enriching to the blood and building to depleted individuals.
 It promotes bile secretion, enhances eliminatory functions and has been shown in some research to provide antioxidative and anti-inflammatory actions. (*) It is one of the few cleansing herbs that you can often find fresh in the produce section of your local health food store.
 As an edible root, you can steam burdock with green leafy vegetables or use it in soups.
 Burdock root is called "gobo" in Asian countries where it is a frequently consumed vegetable with an earthy slightly bitter-sweet flavor.
 Dried burdock can be decocted as a alterative tea for a variety of skin disorders, like eczema, acne or psoriasis.